-USFS Gold Medalist in Ice Dance, continuing to prepare for International dance tests.
-Professional Coach/Choreographer CER through USFS.
+USFSA Gold Medalist in Ice Dance, with two International dance tests.
+USFSA Professional Coach/Choreographer CER.
 USA Hockey member with PSA Hockey I and II Certifications.
-Graduate of The George Washington University, with experience in elementary education.
-Jennifer specializes in Ice Dance, Skating skills, and Power skating for Hockey.
+Graduate of The George Washington University, with background in elementary education.
+Jennifer specializes in Ice Dance, Skating skills, and Power skating for Hockey PeeWee – Midget AA/AAA.